When is my cat allowed to go outside?

 What if your cat wants to go outside but is not allowed?

-Some cats meow at the door and want to go outside at all costs.
-But sometimes it is safer to keep a cat inside.
-Also remember that not every cat is suited to go outside freely.
-For some cats, staying inside is safer and even healthier
+Some cats meow at the door and want to go outside no matter what.
+But sometimes it’s safer to keep a cat indoors.
+Also, keep in mind that not every cat is suited to going outside freely.
+For some cats, staying indoors is safer and even healthier

 - Why some cats are better off staying inside: